 Skip to main content

-Apps and installs in Nuon have a defined life cycle that includes creation, configuration, building, deployment, and management.
+Apps and installs in Nuon have a defined life cycle or workflow that starts with packaging your app, syncing and building OCI artifacts in a container registry.
+This is followed by one to many installations of your app defined specifically for customers.
+Post installation includes updating the installs with change controls, and monitoring and remidiating the installs.
 Understanding this life cycle is crucial for effectively using Nuon to manage your apps and installs.

 App Life Cycle

-When an app is initially created and synced to the Nuon control plane with the Nuon CLI, a build occurs for each Component in the App Config.
+When an app is initially created and synced to the Nuon control plane with the Nuon CLI, a build occurs for each component in the app.
 Builds create an OCI artifact for each component and the Nuon control plane stores them in the container registry like AWS ECR.

-If you change a component after the initial nuon apps sync, you need to make sure you to re-build the component.
+If you change a component after the initial nuon apps sync, you must re-build the component.
+Running nuon apps sync again will re-build most component changes, or manually through the Dashboard UI for git repository-based source code changes referenced in the component.
 Otherwise, the changes will not be reflected in the app in Nuon nor any deployed installs.

-If the Nuon CLI detects the change during nuon apps sync, e.g., a component .toml file is changed or a referenced file like a Helm values.yaml, it will automatically rebuild the component, with the build status visible in the CLI progress output.
-CLI Build If a git repository referenced by the component changes, e.g., a Terraform module source or a Helm chart, you need to be sure to manually re-build the component in the Dashboard UI even after nuon apps sync with the Nuon CLI.
-CLI Build
+If the Nuon CLI detects a change during nuon apps sync, e.g., a component .toml file is changed or a referenced file like a Helm values.yaml, it will automatically rebuild the component, with the build status visible in the CLI progress output.
+CLI Build If a git repository referenced by the component changes, e.g., a Terraform module source or a Helm chart, you must manually re-build the component in the Dashboard UI even after nuon apps sync with the Nuon CLI.
+Rebuild components

 Install Life Cycle